icopy-site/awesome-cn/docs/awesome/awesome-cl.md

 * 👍 [jzon](https://github.com/Zulu-Inuoe/jzon/) - a correct, safe and fast JSON parser.
 [MIT][200].
   * jzon is the only CL JSON library which correctly declines all invalid inputs per the official JSON test suite and accepts all valid inputs per that suite.
   * it doesn't crash on invalid input (jsown), doesn't choke on large datasets (Jonathan), and more.
-  * v1.0 released in the Quicklisp dist of February, 2023.
   * "I believe jzon to be the superior choice and hope for it to become the new, true de-facto library in the world of JSON-in-CL once and for all."
 * [shasht](https://github.com/yitzchak/shasht) -  Common Lisp JSON reading and writing for the Kzinti.
 [MIT][14].
   - "Shasht is one of the two new libraries that I particularly like and is already in quicklisp.
 It is fast, it handles null correctly, it encodes CLOS objects, structures and hash-tables.
 It can also do incremental encoding."
 Sabra Crolleton.